glassiddo/chronometro/README.md

 # Chronométro

-Chronométro is a daily transit-route puzzle for Paris and London.
+Chronométro is a daily transit-route puzzle, currently available for Paris and London.
 Players build a route between two stations and score up to 100 points according to its modeled journey time relative to the fastest stored route.

 Play at [chronometro.cc](https://chronometro.cc/).

-The site is static: the browser loads a normalized city network and five pre-generated puzzles for the selected date.
+The browser loads a normalized city network and five puzzles for the selected date.
 Journey times combine scheduled or derived ride times, expected waits, and modeled interchanges.
 They are not live journey-planning estimates.

 ## Current coverage

 ### Paris

 - Metro, RER A–E, and tram T1–T14
-- Daily puzzles from 28 July 2026 through 27 July 2027
 - Excludes buses, ORLYVAL, CDG VAL, and non-RER rail

 ### London

 - All 11 Underground lines and the Elizabeth line
-- Preliminary daily puzzles from 25 through 31 August 2026
 - Excludes London Overground, DLR, trams, buses, and National Rail

-London branch paths are modeled separately.
-Circle and H&C frequencies are combined only when either service can complete the entire selected ride.
-Metropolitan fast and semi-fast service distinctions are not currently modeled.

 ## Data sources